Get a free, no obligation personal loan quote with rates as low as 9.90%

 How much does it cost to remove a person’s name from a deed?

-The cost associated with removing a person’s name from a property deed will depend on how much your lawyer charges you for their services and where you live.
-That said, you could be paying anywhere from $350 to $500 or more.
+The cost of removing a person’s name from a property deed will depend on how much your lawyer charges you for their services and where you live.
+That said, you could pay anywhere from $350 to over $500.

 Can I cancel my property transfer quitclaim deed after it has been signed?